Words: Jonathan Wells

 In at number three, Daniel Craig

 You probably expected this Bond to be higher up the list.
 And, we’ll be honest, so did we.
 But, if you watch Daniel Craig’s five films, you’ll enjoy some spectacular stunt work, some great stories and some heritage characters – but not much of the essence of 007.
 Sam Mendes arguably tried to force it with Skyfall, bringing back Moneypenny, Q and the DB5.
-But, Craig’s Bond, while the best and most consummate action hero on this list, doesn’t top our list.
+But, Craig’s Bond, while the best and most consummate action hero on this list, doesn’t top our rankings.

 We’re past the blonde thing – not that it was ever an issue for us – but Craig’s take is almost too real.
 True, his inaugural film was a relatively straight adaptation of Fleming’s first Bond novel, but there needs to be a little more escapism in Bond than what we get with Craig.
 Remember that bit in Skyfall where he jumps on the back of a Komodo dragon to escape its enclosure, flirts with Moneypenny and quips “Put it all on red!” in the space of 20 seconds?
 That’s the tone we want.
 More of that would make Craig our perfect Bond.